alicehsing/demo-cup-game/README.md

 1) **Think about how to validate each of your features according to a Definition of Done**
 1) **Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.**

+## HTML Setup
+1) Three divs/imgs for cups
+  -Why? to show the user which cup the ball was hidden under.
+  -How? `img.src`
+2) Three buttons

+3) Three divs for win, loss, total
 Additional considerations:
 - Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?
 - Consider your data model.